 Equity awards are designed to reward the executives for their longer-term contributions to the success and growth of the Company and are directly linked to maximizing stockholder value.
 They also serve as a key retention tool, bridging annual base salary and incentive compensation payments to retirement and other end-of-service compensation benefits.
 Long-term incentives comprise a very important part of the Company's executive compensation program, and currently greater than 60% of the pay mix of actual total direct compensation consists of a combination of stock options and restricted stock awards.
-For 2010, the Company's current pay mix was competitive with the business peer group's pay mix, which is consistent with the Company's overall executive compensation philosophy and core principles.
+For 2011, the Company's current pay mix was competitive with the business peer group's pay mix, which is consistent with the Company's overall executive compensation philosophy and core principles.
 The pay mix was also consistent with compensation within the general industry peer group, which is consistent with the Company's targeted ranges.

-Equity-based incentive awards are made pursuant to the Company's 2000 Stock Option and Award Plan, as amended and restated in 2009.
-This plan provides for a wide variety of stock-based compensation awards, including incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, performance awards and other share-based awards.
+Equity-based incentive awards are made pursuant to the Company's 2000 Stock Option and Award Plan, as amended and restated in 2009 and the Company's 2009 Stock Option and Award Plan, as amended and restated in 2011.
+These plans provide for a wide variety of stock-based compensation awards, including incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, performance awards and other share-based awards.
 The Company only made awards in the form of non-qualified stock options and restricted stock, as these types of awards are most consistently used by the Company's business peer group and are thus deemed to provide the most competitive compensation element for long-term incentive compensation.